-The bullet pierced the back of Ludmer’s right calf, shattering two bones and creating a 4-inch hole as it left his shin.
+Ludmer fled the gunman after he heard shots, finding himself running amid two TSA officials, said Dan Stepenosky, superintendent of Las Virgenes Unified School District.
+A bullet pierced the back of Ludmer’s right calf, shattering two bones and creating a 4-inch hole as it left his shin.
 The bullet also grazed his left leg as he was running.

 He was scheduled to undergo a second surgery Monday to implant a titanium rod into his leg because of the extreme damage.

-Dan Stepenosky, superintendent of Las Virgenes Unified School District, visited with Ludmer on Sunday at Ronald Reagan UCLA Medical Center.
+Stepenosky visited with Ludmer on Sunday at Ronald Reagan UCLA Medical Center.
 With the metal rod, Ludmer joked that he would now have an even harder time getting through security at the airport, the superintendent said.

 Two other people suffered injuries trying to evade the gunman but weren’t shot.